Tales from the Road: Awkward Venues! Pt 1

 Here are some considerations that relate to the venue itself.

-Any speaker can tell you what the perfect venue looks like: a room that is ideally square or rectangular, is well lit, has good acoustics, a low ceiling, a comfortable temperature and an audience seated so they can all see the speaker.
+Any speaker can tell you what the perfect venue looks like: a room that is ideally square or rectangular with no pillars or alcoves, is well lit, has good acoustics, a low ceiling, a comfortable temperature and an audience seated so they can all see the speaker.
 If only this were always the case!

 Over the years I have experienced many challenges due to venues that were not “speaker friendly” – in fact the “perfect” venue described above is the exception rather than the rule.
 The problem is that event organisers often choose a venue for it’s novelty value – in either an iconic building or an unusual location.
 This is fine for the audience … but the needs of the speaker are not always high on their list!
 However any professional speaker will just get on with it and do the best possible job – despite less than ideal conditions.